CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

 # Manage legal hold custodians

-Once you [create a legal hold matter in the crashplan console](https://support.crashplan.com/hc/en-us/articles/8603769878157-Create-a-legal-hold-matter), you can use the crashplan CLI to add or release custodians from the matter.
+Once you [create a legal hold matter in the crashplan console](https://support.crashplan.com/hc/en-us/articles/8603769878157-Create-a-legal-hold-matter), you can use the CrashPlan CLI to add or release custodians from the matter.

 To see a list of all the users currently in your organization:
 - Export a list from the [Users action menu](https://support.crashplan.com/hc/en-us/articles/9218711102989--Users-reference#01GD3GQS4DA14X4JGVV0SPC7YA).